mtorials/dial-phone/README.md

 To react to events you have to implement either the `Listener` interface or one of the abstract classes `Listener Adapter` or `Command Adapter` if you want to use the command feature of this SDK to use it as a bot.
-You can pass these as parameters of the `DialPhone` constructor or by adding them with:
+You can pass these as parameters to the `DialPhone` constructor or add them later with:
 All events, entity futures and entities also have a `phone` property to access the `DialPhone` object.

 ```kotlin